steipete/speaking/README.md

 ![dotSwift 2018 in Paris](https://raw.githubusercontent.com/steipete/speaking/master/Pictures/dotSwift2018-4.jpg)

-Ping [@steipete](https://twitter.com/steipete) on Twitter or send me an email at steipete at google dot com if you organize a conference where you'd like me to speak.
-I love sharing knowledge, [nowadays mostly on our company blog](https://pspdfkit.com/blog/all/) as my day work as CEO of [PSPDFKit](https://pspdfkit.com) is quite time consuming.
-But asking never hurts :)
+Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
+I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).

 ### 2018